 • Check your farm insurance policy.
 Insurance companies often give discounts to farm owners who go above and beyond to minimize risk.

-better security, lower maintenance, and more peace of mind.
-When planning a double fence line, be sure that the interior
+security, lower maintenance, and more peace of mind.
+When planning a double fence line, be sure that the interior fence is highly

-inches on impact making this a perfect choice for an exterior fence line.
-The 5.25” Plus Flex Fence® offers the impressive
+impact making this a perfect choice for an exterior fence line.
+The 5.25” Plus Flex Fence® offers the impressive white or brown

-RAMM’s High Impact Flex Fencing® is designed for strength with three 12.5 gauge double-coated high tensile wires
+High Impact Flex Fencing® is designed for strength with three 12.5 gauge double-coated high tensile wires mechanically trapped in